Hendersonkelly/ElectricMayhemSite/README.md

 # ElectricMayhemSite

 This was made in response to an assignment to create a band website with chat and commenting capabilities using the templating system EJS and routes.
+As a Disney adult I could not pass up the opportunity to have a little fun with one of the greatest house bands on TV.

 ![homepageband](https://github.com/Hendersonkelly/ElectricMayhemSite/assets/126027193/9b73f7f0-3539-4aff-9377-3679917fec8a)